CodeYourFuture/DocsV2/organisation/agreements-and-rules/student-agreement/student-expenses-policy/README.md

 4. Price of product or service purchased
 5. Proof of payment

-In the event that proof of purchase will not be available, the student must discuss this **in advance** with the course coordinator, who may be able to provide them with an expense form so that they can self-certify the expenditure.
+In the event that proof of purchase will not be available, the trainee must discuss this **in advance** with the course coordinator, who may be able to provide them with an expense form so that they can self-certify the expenditure.

 CodeYourFuture is unable to reimburse students for any expenditure **which cannot be evidenced in the above way.**